avivl/gemini-sre-agent/docs/CONFIGURATION.md

 # Configuration Guide

-The Gemini SRE Agent's behavior is highly configurable through the enhanced configuration management system.
-This guide details the new type-safe configuration structure and options available to tailor the agent to your specific monitoring and remediation needs.
+The Gemini SRE Agent's behavior is highly configurable through the configuration management system.
+This guide details the type-safe configuration structure and options available to tailor the agent to your specific monitoring and remediation needs.

-## Enhanced Configuration System
+## Configuration System

-The new configuration system provides:
+The configuration system provides:

 - **Type-safe configuration** with Pydantic models and comprehensive validation
 - **Environment variable integration** with `pydantic-settings`